Sunburn (Fuel song)

 "Sunburn" is a song by American rock band Fuel.
-It was released in 1999 as the third single from their debut studio album Sunburn.
+It was released in 1999 as the fourth single from their debut studio album Sunburn.
 It spent 9 weeks on the Billboard Alternative Songs chart in 1999, peaking at No. 31.

-The album version of the song was featured on the Scream 3 movie soundtrack Scream 3: The Album.
+The song was featured on the Scream 3 movie and in a soundtrack movie Scream 3: The Album.
 A live acoustic version was also featured on the charitable album Live in the X Lounge.

-"Sunburn" was released as second track on a double A-side maxi single "Shimmer / Sunburn" in Australia on May 7, 1999.
+"Sunburn" was released as the second track on a double A-side maxi single "Shimmer / Sunburn" in Australia on May 7, 1999.
 It spent 29 weeks on Australian charts, reaching No. 16 in August 1999.